Paris 2024 Review: Matildas World Cup Heroes to Olympic Flops & Top 5 Australia Gold Medals

 No surprise it was a dreadful start for Australia in its opening game against Italy when Italy tore them apart, and were unlucky to only win 2-1.
 They constantly breached Australia’s high defending, while Australia lacked cohesion going forward, and wasted possession.
 This was a continuation of the pattern we’d already seen in preparation games against USA and Netherlands, in which Australia lost 5-2 and 3-0, with the latter result only one week before Australia’s opening World Cup match.

 It must be noted that team pedigree for the women does not align with the men.
 Even though they were current European champions, this was Netherlands’ second ever World Cup, while Italy hadn’t qualified in 20 years.
 France is still developing, while Spain is a step behind.
 Germany is the only traditional European power to excel, when winning the World Cup in 2003 and 2007.
 Norway has been the traditional European power (won in 1995), with Sweden just below them, as these were the first European countries that empowered women to play.
 In recent years, the more traditional powers have started domestic leagues for women and are beginning to exert their force.
 South America is still way behind with only Brazil showing glimpses of ability to challenge the best teams.
 China led the way in Asian initially before Japan took over (won in 2011).
 Now Japan are off the boil.
 Of course, the best female team traditionally is the USA.
-Australia’s mostly hovered around the second tier of teams over the years, and only hit the top tier in recent years under Alan Stajcic.
+Australia’s mostly hovered around the second tier of teams over the years, and only hit the top tier in recent years under Alen Stajcic.
 Of course, he was sacked before his true test, at this World Cup in France.

 Australia’s second match was against Brazil, which they won 3-2 after falling behind 2-0 – again being caught high.
 A goal just before half time was able to provide confidence leading into the second half.
 Still, it must be tempered with the fact that Brazil had lost 9 games leading into this World Cup before beating lowly Jamaica in their opening Cup game, and only lost to Australia due to a dreadful own goal by Monica.